Aniruddha019/Perfios-Training/Git and Github/Notes.md

 * Create Repo
   * **git init** - Initialize git local repository.
 This will      create a .git folder with all the necessary objects.
+  * Place all files for git to ignore in .gitignore file.
+Can use wildcard characters.
 * Sync Repo
  ![Sync repo](git3.jpg)